BBITWestin/CI-CD-Pipeline-Challenges/Auth/Auth-Challenges.md

 #### Advantages

-- Policies can be precisely defined, targetting specific attributes rather than the roles of the users.
+- Policies can be precisely defined, targeting specific attributes rather than the roles of the users.
 - Dynamic access: Since rules can be specified based on environmental parameters, access control can be done at runtime by evaluating the context.

 #### Disadvantages